Person looking at phone

 In fact, we spend almost half of our awake hours looking at a screen (7 hours on average).
 While your devices can be amazing tools that help you do things like keep in contact with friends on the other side of the globe, your devices can very easily take more than they give.

 Our relationship with our phones, in particular, is often a wild rollercoaster.
-One minute it’s guilt and shame: ‘Holy smokes, where did that time go… what am I doing with my life…’ The next minute a notification pops up and you forget you ever had a problem with your phone.
+One minute you're wondering where that time went… the next minute a notification pops up and you forget you ever had a problem with your phone.

-And the problem isn’t that we don’t have enough self-control.
-You might even feel like your phone is impossible to manage, almost like an addiction.
-Many people sadly give up on ever improving screen time.
+And the problem isn't that we don't have enough self-control.
+You might feel like your phone is tricky to manage — it's common to feel stuck.
+But there are things that help.

 The truth is that getting distracted with your phone is a lot easier than using it in a focused, intentional way.